-Table 1

-Galvanizing Standards
+Table 1 Galvanizing Standards

-Item Standard

-Fabricated items; rolled, pressed, or forged steel shapes; ASTM A123

-plates, pipes, tubular items, and bars

-Steel or iron castings ASTM A153, Class A

-Bolts, nuts, screws, washers, and other miscellaneous ASTM A153, Class C or DF2329

-hardware or ASTM B695, Class 50

-Miscellaneous fasteners ASTM B633, Class Fe/Zn 8

-Rail elements for metal beam guard fence or bridge railing AASHTO M 180

-Permanent metal deck forms, supporting angles, and ASTM A653, Coating

-incidental items Designation G165
+Item Standard Fabricated items; rolled, pressed, or forged steel shapes; ASTM A123 plates; pipes; tubular items; and bars Steel or iron castings ASTM A153, Class A Bolts, nuts, screws, washers, and other miscellaneous ASTM F2329 or ASTM B695, hardware Class 50 Miscellaneous fasteners ASTM B633, Class Fe/Zn 8 Rail elements for metal beam guard fence or bridge railing AASHTO M 180 Permanent metal deck forms, supporting angles, and ASTM A653, Coating incidental items Designation G165

 3.1.
 General.
 Provide for proper filling, venting, and draining during cleaning and galvanizing if fabricated members or assemblies are required to be hot-dip galvanized.
 Provide drain holes or slots as required, except where prohibited by the plans.
 Provide a surface finish on the thermal-cut drain holes or slots in accordance with AWS D1.1 requirements for base metal preparation.
 Drain to the small end of tapered sections that are assembled using slip-joint splices.
-Ensure cleaning and galvanizing doesdo not produce hydrogen embrittlement.
+Ensure cleaning and galvanizing do not produce hydrogen embrittlement.